ST10291541/Technovate/README.md

 - Android Studio 2020.3 or later
 - Android SDK 29 or later
 - A device or emulator running Android 7.0 (Nougat) or later
-- Internet connection for accessing live content, chatbot, donations, and events
+- Internet connection for accessing youtube videos, events page and donations

 ---